-If you want an oil based paint, Diamond Brite is the best deck paint for you.
+If you want oil-based paint, Diamond Brite is the best deck paint for you.
 This is a standard all-purpose oil paint that can be used for wood and wood decks.
-Since the oil based paint penetrates into your wood, it prevents your wood from cracking, fading, and peeling.
+Since the oil-based paint penetrates into your wood, it prevents your wood from cracking, fading, and peeling.
 It has a nice glossy finish, which not only looks nice but also protects the surface and exterior from the buildup of mold and mildew.

-It is highly UV resistant and it does not let water get inside your wood since the oil based paint also acts as a penetrating sealer.
-The Diamond Brite dries very hard and holds well in high traffic areas.
+It is highly UV resistant and does not let water get inside your wood since the oil-based paint also acts as a penetrating sealer.
+The Diamond Brite dries very hard and holds well in high-traffic areas.
 Water beads up on this paint pretty well, because it is nice and thick.
 There is a wide variety of colors to choose from and every color is beautiful and lush.

 The paint is blended extremely well and you don’t get that flaky effect.
-We really like the durability of this paint because it is oil based and soaks into your wood, preventing germs and bacteria from entering the tiny crevices.
+We really like the durability of this paint because it is oil-based and soaks into your wood, preventing germs and bacteria from entering the tiny crevices.
 The color stays for a long time and doesn’t really fade for the first year.
-You won’t need to reapply this paint nearly as much as a water based paint.
+You won’t need to reapply this paint nearly as much as water-based paint.
 This is great for wood decks in your home and barn restorations.

-The most common user review of this paint is that it is high quality paint with a great finish.
+The most common user review of this paint is that it is high-quality paint with a great finish.
 Many people we interviewed said that the colors of this paint really stand out and don’t fade.
 The paint is nice and thick and really holds up well over time.
-Other mentioned that they liked this deck paint because it was cheap and got the job done.
-The most common complaint we heard was that the colors may be a bit too straight edged.
+Others mentioned that they liked this deck paint because it was cheap and got the job done.
+The most common complaint we heard was that the colors may be a bit too straight-edged.
 There are no blended colors and you only really get standard colors of the rainbow.
 For those looking for magenta or teal instead of red or green, you are out of luck here.

 KILZ Exterior Siding, Fence, and Barn Paint

-The paint also forms a protective layer on top of your wood that is resistant to discoloration from UV rays, moisture build up, and general wear and tear.
+The paint also forms a protective layer on top of your wood that is resistant to discoloration from UV rays, moisture build-up, and general wear and tear.
 It has high durability and retains its color very well.
-And because it is also partially a water-based, it is easy to clean up with just water and soap.
+And because it is also partially water-based, it is easy to clean up with just water and soap.
 It really is the best of both worlds.

 The only thing we wish it had is a bigger selection of colors.
-One can of this cover about 500 square feet of space, so a few cans of this deck paint is enough for most average sized decks.
+One can of this covers about 500 square feet of space, so a few cans of this deck paint is enough for most average-sized decks.
 You can easily apply this with a brush or sprayer and it dries in about 2-3 hours.
-It is suggested you apply a second coating as a touch up about 6 to 8 hours after the first coating.
-The white and red colors of this paint really pop out and gives you that iconic white fence red barn look.
+It is suggested you apply a second coating as a touch-up about 6 to 8 hours after the first coating.
+The white and red colors of this paint really pop out and give you that iconic white fence red barn look.